Adam-Robson/graph-api/README.md

 ## Feedback

-I welcome feedback: 1.) that is constructive, 2.) that helps the participants grow, and 3.) that is communicated with a minimum "this-bar-might-be-too-low" amount of respect.

-I also welcome questions!
+I welcome questions!
 Feel free to pass on those.
 I am a collector.